 Driven by the promise of sophisticated reporting and analytics capabilities that hold the potential to help identify actionable items to improve care quality and cost, raise consumer engagement and reduce overall disease risks, payers have invested significant resources and efforts to create large data repositories commonly referred to as lakes.
 These data lakes were supposed to ingest all forms of data – from complex clinical provider information to claims data to ever-increasing consumer-generated data – and generate powerful insights for payers to improve business performance.

 While today data lakes are increasingly prevalent, not all its users have become supporters.
 For some, they have caused significant problems, with little by way of results.
 One particularly frustrated senior executive referred to their effort as less of a lake and more a data swamp.

-Undertake the journey with a clear understanding of your current reality: Data lakes can enable extremely powerful analysis and reporting of business problems and performance.
+- Undertake the journey with a clear understanding of your current reality: Data lakes can enable extremely powerful analysis and reporting of business problems and performance.
 And yet, their value is heavily circumscribed by the robustness and reliability of your underlying data systems, input data completeness and quality.
-Data lakes can only enable you to understand answers to data you first own – they cannot provide answers for information that does not exist.
-Choose the ambition, scale and prioritisation of your needs carefully!
+Data lakes can only enable you to understand answers to data you first own – they cannot provide answers to information that does not exist.
+Choose the ambition, scale and prioritization of your needs carefully!